jradxl/EdmGen2M/README.md

 In my version I have split the program into two class files - EdmGen2.cs and EdmGen2Library.cs This is because I wanted to use the Entity Frameworks processing as a dropin source library.

+Additional Functionality:
+I have added an option Designer arguement to /ToEdmx
+	/ToEdmx <csdl file> <ssdl file> <msl file> [<des file>]" I need this for work I am doing, where the Edmx processing must keep the same information present in the Edmx for when it is reloaded into the EF Designer.

 Jsrsoft
 June 2013